veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 #### Marketing Assets

-With the need of suppporting Basecase's online presence, we developed a serie of images for marketing campaings that could go from the launching of new features until the participation of the company on fairs.
-I was also reponsible for the development of images used on Basecase website, some of them are still live under each category on https://basecase.com/features
+To support BaseCase's online presence, we developed a series of images for marketing campaigns, ranging from new feature launches to company participation in fairs.
+I was also responsible for creating images for the BaseCase website, many of which are still live under each category on <a href="https://basecase.com/features" target="_blank">BaseCase Features<span class="fi" style="background-image: url(images/ext-link.svg)"></span></a> page.

 ![BaseCase Features](images/basecase-features.png)